Flipkart/multitenancy/README.md

 You can pass on the db_type as shared while initializing multitenancy, which is by default set when db_type is not.

 	Multitenancy.init(:tenant_header => 'X_COMPANY_ID', :sub_tenant_header => 'X_USER_ID', :db_type => :shared)

+In your active record models, add the below line specifying the tenant id column and sub-tenant id column.
+The sub tenant column is optional

+        acts_as_tenant(:tenant_id_column, :sub_tenant_id_column)

+This will ensure that all queries performed on this model will be scoped on tenant and sub-tenant.

 ### Dedicated Instance